Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <p>The original code for the multirow tabs (the CSS part) was written by <b>Andreicristianpetcu</b>, and you can find it <a href="https://discourse.mozilla.org/t/tabs-in-two-or-more-rows-like-tabmixpro-in-quantum/21657/2">here</a>, or for just the code, <a href="https://github.com/andreicristianpetcu/UserChrome-Tweaks/blob/09fa38a304af88b685f4086bc8ea9997dd7db0fd/tabs/multi_row_tabs_firefox_v57.css">here</a>.
 The fix of multi-row tabs draggability was made by <b>TroudhuK</b>, and you can find the original one <a href="https://github.com/TroudhuK/userChrome.js/blob/patch-1/Firefox-57/Mehrzeilige-Tableiste/MultiRowTabLiteforFx.uc.js">here</a>.</p>
 <p>The original code for the multirow bookmarks toolbar belongs to the original creator mentioned in <a href="https://www.reddit.com/r/firefox/comments/75wya9/multiple_row_bookmark_toolbar_for_firefox_5758/">this reddit thread</a>, whose code was fixed by <b>jscher2000</b> to use in our current firefox version.</p>
 <p>The fix to be able to theme unread tabs again after FF61 (see <a href="https://bugzilla.mozilla.org/show_bug.cgi?format=default&id=1453957">bug 1453957</a> on bugzilla) as mentioned in <a href="https://www.reddit.com/r/FirefoxCSS/comments/8yruy8/tabbrowsertabunread_backgroundimage/">this reddit thread</a>, was made by <b>moko1960</b> to use in Firefox 61+.</p>
-<p>The code to be able to edit anonymous content (in our case the scrollbars and tooltips) was created thanks to the efforts of <a href="http://mozilla.zeniko.ch/userchrome.js.html">Zeniko</a>, <a href="https://github.com/nuchi/firefox-quantum-userchromejs">Nichu</a>, and <a href="https://github.com/Sporif/firefox-quantum-userchromejs">Sporif</a>.
+<p>The code to be able to edit anonymous content (in our case the scrollbars and tooltips) was created thanks to the efforts of <a href="http://mozilla.zeniko.ch/userchrome.js.html">Zeniko</a>, <a href="https://github.com/nuchi/firefox-quantum-userchromejs">Nichu</a>, and <a href="https://github.com/Sporif/firefox-quantum-userchromejs">Sporif</a>, and <a href="https://github.com/xiaoxiaoflood/firefox-scripts">Xiaoxiaoflood</a>.
 <p>Special thanks to <b>Messna</b> for noting the class turning into an ID on FF58, and <b>Snwflake</b> for fixing Firefox root folder location on MacOS.</p>
 <p>Also thanks to <b>532910</b>, <b>BelladonnavGF</b>, <b>DallasBelt</b>, <b>Demir-delic</b>, <b>Gitut2007</b>, <b>Hakerdefo</b>, <b>Tkhquang</b> and <b>YiannisNi</b> for noting some issues with the theme, and the requests for new features that extended this project.</p>